red-jade/exa_core/README.md

 - `Math`: floating-point arithmetic and wrappers for Erlang `:math`.

 - `Combine`: permutations and combinations.

+- `Exec` and `Process`: map-reduce with timeouts, errors and parallelism.

 - `Parse`: basic combinators for simple types.